-Land-based Biological CDR Methods
+Land-based biological CDR methods

 Biological CDR methods, introduced in Table 5.9, seek to increase carbon storage on land by enhancing net primary productivity and/or reducing CO2 sources to the atmosphere.

 Forest-based methods include afforestation, reforestation, and forest management (Table 5.9).
 Building on previous work that emphasized the global potentials of various options, more recent advances have focused on the limits of those global potentials in light of ecological and climate risks that can threaten the long-term permanence of carbon stocks (Boysen et al., 2017b; Anderegg et al., 2020).
 Some of those risks arise from droughts, fires, insect outbreaks, diseases, erosion, and other disturbances (Thompson et al., 2009).